ferrucc-io/ferruccio/content/posts/company-size.md

 I don't have direct experience with companies of this size, but talked with Jean Elie about this and these are some key notes from our conversation on 🇫🇷 French startups.

-The organization is mostly flat, but you have some tech leads
+The organization is mostly flat, but you have some tech leads.

 ## Mid Market Enterprise